Are You Afraid Your Body Isn’t Beautiful After an Accident or Surgery? (Body Image Issues)

 Today I received a comment that made my heart ache.
 Melanie read Ruby’s story in our Love Your Body Now series and wrote this:

 “A woman was not paying attention to the road and literally went off it and ran me over.
 I nearly died.
 My core was crushed.

-By some miracle I survived the accident after a year of intensive therapy.
+“By some miracle, I survived the accident after a year of intensive therapy.
 But my new body is something that has me so mentally debilitated that sometimes I crawl into a ball on the bathroom floor crying for what I didn’t appreciate before the accident.
-A less than perfect body but still pretty.

-I wrote back:
+I wrote replied:

-Dear Melanie – thank you so much for your comment.
+“Dear Melanie – thank you so much for your comment.
 I’m going to email you a series of photographs taken of women with scars.

-I’m so sorry for the trauma your beautiful body has endured.
-But it was strong enough to survive so you can continue to be a mom, which is the most gorgeous thing any of us can do. xo S
+“I’m so sorry for the trauma your beautiful body has endured.
+But it was strong enough to survive so you can continue to be a mom, which is the most gorgeous thing any of us can do. xo S”

 “To raise public consciousness of early-onset breast cancer, raise funds for breast cancer research/outreach programs and help young survivors see their scars, faces, figures and experiences through a new, honest and ultimately empowering lens which bears witness to the scars left on breast cancer survivors.”